john15young/Global-Trade-Risk-and-Direction/README.md

 60% directional accuracy beats chance but is not reliable, so forecasts are directional guidance, not commitments.
 The scorecard's category labels are an analyst-designed convention, not a statistical prediction.
 Repository
-├── Data_Science_Project_Final_Code.ipynb   # Full analysis, Blocks 1–9
+├── Global Trade Risk and Direction Code.ipynb   # Full analysis, Blocks 1–9
-├── trade_corridor_dashboard.html           # Interactive dashboard, self-contained
-├── data/                                   # Source datasets
+├── Global Trade Risk and Direction HTML.html        # Interactive dashboard, self-contained ├── data/                                   # Source datasets
 └── README.md